helena-intel/openvino/docs/install_guides/deployment-manager-tool.md

    The target devices you have selected at the previous step appear on the screen.
 If you want to change the selection, type **b** and press **Enter** to go back to the previous screen.
 Use the options provided to configure the generation process, or use the default settings.
    *	`o.
 Change output directory` (optional): Path to the output directory.
 By default, it set to your home directory.

    *	`u.
-Provide (or change) path to folder with user data` (optional): Path to a directory with user data (IRs, models, datasets, etc.) required for inference.
+Provide (or change) path to folder with user data` (optional): Path to a directory with user data (IRs, models, datasets, etc.) files and subdirectories required for inference, which will be added to the deployment archive.
 By default, it's set to `None`, which means you will separately copy the user data to the target system.

    *	`t.
 Change archive name` (optional): Deployment archive name without extension.
 By default, it is set to `openvino_deployment_package`.